WordPress/gutenberg/docs/explanations/user-interface/block-design.md

 ### Block identification

-A block should have a straightforward, short name so users can easily find it in the block library.
+A block should have a straightforward, short name so users can easily find it in the Block Inserter.
 A block named "YouTube" is easy to find and understand.
-The same block, named "Embedded Video (YouTube)", would be less clear and harder to find in the block library.
+The same block, named "Embedded Video (YouTube)", would be less clear and harder to find in the Block Inserter.

 When referring to a block in documentation or UI, use title case for the block title and lowercase for the "block" descriptor.
 For example: